shariq697/AI-Resume-Analyzer/README.md

 Example Output

-{
-"score": 87,
-"summary": "Strong candidate with solid technical and project experience.", "strengths": [
-"Strong programming skills in Python and JavaScript", "Good exposure to cloud and DevOps tools",
-"Strong project portfolio with machine learning and networking experience" ],
-"improvements": [
-"Improve formatting consistency",
-"Reduce redundancy in technical skills",
-"Add more role-specific keywords"
-]
-}
+The system generates an ATS score of 87 out of 100.
+The resume is considered strong with solid technical and project experience.
+Strengths include strong programming skills in Python and JavaScript, good exposure to cloud and DevOps tools, and a strong project portfolio involving machine learning and networking experience.
+Areas for improvement include improving formatting consistency, reducing redundancy in the technical skills section, and adding more role-specific keywords to better optimize for ATS systems.

 Project Structure